Need help to login?

-Health criteria also applies when you travel to and from medical treatment abroad.
-A medical treatment, diagnostic intervention, chemotherapy or operation may change one's state of health such that it may becomes hazardous for one's health to fly.
+Medical treatment, diagnostic intervention, chemotherapy or operation may change one's state of health such that it may be hazardous to fly.

-All critically ill and cancer patients flying with SAS must fill out a MEDIF.
+All critically ill & cancer patients flying with SAS must fill out a Medical Information Form (MEDIF).

 SAS Medical Sales